If you’re creating art in a digital medium, having a digital drawing app is a must.

 Coolest features

-• Textured paper.
+- Textured paper.
 Includes 7+ different realistic paper texture backgrounds.

-• Custom color palettes.
+- Custom color palettes.
 Access a variety of color sets to get you started with coloring your artwork.

-• ZipShape.
+- ZipShape.
 Great for creating instant shapes for transforming in the app.

 Main limitations

-• Limited brush selection for free users.
+- Limited brush selection for free users.
 Access to the brushes will be limited without a premium subscription.

-• Watermarked exports for free users.
+- Watermarked exports for free users.
 You'll have a Linea Sketch watermark whenever you save your work without a premium subscription.

 Important details

-• App type: Pixel-based.
+- App type: Pixel-based.

-• Pricing: Free; $29.99/one-time purchase for premium features.
+- Pricing: Free; $49.99/one-time purchase for premium features.

-• Compatibility: iOS, Mac.
+- Compatibility: iOS, Mac.

-• Links: Download app | View website.
+- Links: Download app | View website.

 Medibang Paint

 Into drawing manga and comics?
 Medibang Paint comes loaded with helpful comic templates, making creating panels fast and easy.
-They do this with tools like their Panel Layout tool and helpful manga tutorial series.
+They do this with tools like their Panel Layout tool and a helpful manga tutorial series.

 Medibang also allows artists to enjoy the benefits of drawing on the go without needing to worry about having an internet connection.
 You'll have extra peace of mind that your work will be safe thanks to their Automatic Backup feature.

 While the app is available for free, a benefit of upgrading includes a library of downloadable materials, fonts, and more to enhance your drawing experience.
-This is an art app that's not just for doodling, but for creating whatever you can imagine.
+This is an art app that's not just for doodling but for creating whatever you can imagine.

 And if you're truly resistant to an upgrade, you can enjoy free drawing with premium tools in exchange for watching short ad breaks.

 Plus, Medibang’s broad platform compatibility makes the app a great option for use on iOS devices and various other operating systems.
+Paired with the creation of a free Medibang account, you'll be able to use Medibang Paint on any device to continue your work wherever you are.

 Coolest features

-• Custom rulers and grid settings.
+- Custom rulers and grid settings.
 Choose from a variety of rulers and grids to create the perfect setup for your artwork.

-• Variety of layer options.
+- Variety of layer options.
 You can use effects like halftone, stencil, mask, and 8-bit on your layers.

-• In-app backup gallery.
+- In-app backup gallery.
 You'll have access to all of your documents with timestamps for easy recovery.

 Main limitations

-• In-app ads for free users.
+- In-app ads for free users.
 You'll have banner ads on the screen and ads that play occasionally if you aren't a premium user.

-• Limited cloud storage for free users.
+- Limited cloud storage for free users.
 Medibang Paint offers cloud storage with your premium subscription from $2.99/month.

 Important details

-• App type: Pixel-based.
+- App type: Pixel-based.

-• Pricing: Free; from $2.99/month for premium features and 20 GB of cloud storage.
+- Pricing: Free; from $2.99/month for premium features and 20 GB of cloud storage.

-• Compatibility: iOS, Android, Mac, PC.
+- Compatibility: iOS, Android, Mac, PC.

-• Links: Download app | View website.
+- Links: Download app | View website.

 Clip Studio Paint